Contents: Checking functionality ↧ Replacement ↧

 6. Disconnect the negative battery cable.

 7. Drain the coolant (see chapter 1).
-Remove the intake air duct along with the resonator.
+Remove the intake duct together with the resonator.

-8. Remove the radiator shroud along with the fan/clutch (see subsection 5).
+8. Remove the radiator shroud together with the fan/coupling (see subsection 5).

 9. Remove the drive belt (see chapter 1).